 Teaching Fellowship

-In this one-year program, Fellows will work under the mentorship of a lead teacher and will meet regularly as a cohort to discuss topics related to teaching and learning.
+The Teaching Fellowship Program at Germantown Friends School is an experience for novice teachers (teaching assistants, graduate students) interested in additional training and professional development in an independent school environment.
+Fellows will work under the mentorship of a lead teacher and meet regularly as a cohort to discuss topics related to teaching and learning.
 Outside these seminar meetings, Fellows will take on teaching duties, complete brief readings and reflections, and conduct classroom observations.
-In addition to a salary, fellows will receive a stipend and tuition support for their graduate Education coursework.
+In addition to a salary, Fellows will receive a stipend and tuition support for their participation in graduate Education coursework.
+Like a teaching hospital or a lab school, we seek to bring together the expertise of experienced faculty and share it with preservice teachers.

 Our goal is to recruit and train prospective teachers, particularly those who may be unfamiliar with the independent school environment.
 We seek to broaden and diversify the pool of teaching candidates at Germantown Friends School.
 Most importantly, our goal is to develop outstanding educators who are ready to lead their own classrooms in an independent school.